rocketlearn/rocketlearn.github.io/_posts/2021-06-05-Learning-Python-For-People-In-A-Hurry.markdown

 ---
 layout: post
-title:  "Learning Python for Pepole in a Hurry!"
+title:  "Learning Python for People in a Hurry!"
 date:   2021-06-05 16:57:27 +0530
+permalink: /blog/python/python-for-people-in-a-hurry-1
 categories: python
 ---
 ## I know you're in a rush to learn but...